-Alcohol withdrawal, also known as alcohol withdrawal syndrome (AWS), is a health condition that affects people who indulge in heavy drinking over a long period of time.
-As alcohol causes biological and chemical changes in your body over time, a person who indulges in heavy drinking eventually forms a dependence on the addictive substance.
+Alcohol withdrawal, also known as alcohol withdrawal syndrome (AWS), is a medical condition that affects people who indulge in excessive drinking over a long period of time.
+As alcohol causes biological and chemical changes in your body over time, a person who indulges in excessive drinking eventually forms a dependence on the addictive substance.

 AWS is brought on when a heavy drinker stops drinking or reduces his drinking abruptly.
 The central nervous system’s inability to adapt to the abrupt changes due to the lack of alcoholic effects causes your body to overreact and trigger some uncomfortable and intense side effects known as withdrawals.

 These side effects can range from mild to severe depending on factors such as the severity of your alcohol use disorder, history of relapses, underlying medical or psychiatric conditions, and how long you have been abusing alcohol.

 Symptoms of withdrawals typically begin around six hours following your last drink and peak around 24 to 72 hours later and gradually reduce in intensity after a week.
 Although alcohol withdrawal syndrome is generally seen among adults, the rise in binge drinking habits among teenagers and adolescents has now exposed kids to the risks of withdrawal as well.